Burp Suite for Pentester: Web Scanner & Crawler

 And as we select one, we’ll thus get our option listed back into the New Scan dashboard.

-Hit “OK” and check the result in the dashboard !!
-Further, now if we navigate to Target tab and do a right-click on any request we’ll thus get 3 option rather than 2.
+Hit “OK” and check the result in the dashboard.
+Furthermore, if we now navigate to the Target tab and right-click on any request, we will see three options instead of two.

 Crawling & Scanning with an Advanced Scenario

-Up till now, we’ve used the scanner and the crawler individually, but what if we want to do both the things together.
-Thereby in order to solve this problem too, the burpsuite creators gives us an End-to-End scan opportunity, where our burpsuite will –
+Up till now, we’ve used the scanner and the crawler individually.
+However, what if we want to do both tasks together?
+To solve this problem, the Burp Suite creators provide an End-to-End scan option.
+Here, our Burp Suite will –

-- First Crawl the application and discover the contents and the functionalities within it.
+- Firstly, crawl the application and discover the contents and the functionalities within it.

-- Further, it will start auditing it for the vulnerabilities.
+- Further, it will start auditing it for vulnerabilities.

-Thereby, to do all this, all it needs a “URL”.
+Thereby, to do all this, all it needs is a “URL”.

 Let’s check how we can do it.

-Great !!
-Now let’s check the Scan Configuration options, as we move there and when we click on the “New” button, rather than redirecting us to the customization menu it asks us about where to go, for crawl optimization or audit configuration.
+Great!
+Now, let’s check the Scan Configuration options.
+As we move there and click on the “New” button, it does not redirect us directly to the customization menu.
+Instead, it asks us to choose between crawl optimization or audit configuration.

 However, all the internal options are the same.